Ismael-VG/Ismael-VG/README.md

 👋 Hi!
 I'm Ismael, a current student at the University of Costa Rica.

-🧑🏻‍🚀Durante the time that I am enrolled in this university I have searched through different sites on the internet with the intention and desire to improve my knowledge and skills in a professional way during my career as a student. with the intention and desire to improve my knowledge and skills in a professional way during my career as a student.
+🧑🏻‍🚀During the time that I am enrolled in this university I have searched through different sites on the internet with the intention and desire to improve my knowledge and skills in a professional way during my career as a student. with the intention and desire to improve my knowledge and skills in a professional way during my career as a student.

 I am passionate about computers and everything that has to do with the internet in general, since I was a child I have been interested in it, so my education is generally based in that area.